-Home visits are a service provided to claimants, however they are only offered in exceptional circumstances.
+Home visits are a service provided to claimants, however, they are only offered in exceptional circumstances.

-DWP Visiting helps those claimants who are unable to complete their business transaction through any of the other channels by undertaking a home visit.
+DWP Visiting help those claimants who are unable to complete their business transaction through any of the other channels by undertaking home visits.

 When is a home visit appropriate?